-During the early 1950s, Theo Brown, a police officer with the Western Australia Police, who had training and experience as a diver, was utilised for body recovery and other diving tasks.
+During the early 1950s, Theo Brown, a police officer with the Western Australia Police Force, who had training and experience as a diver, was utilised for body recovery and other diving tasks.
 He worked alone or with civilian volunteers at a dive site.

-Today, the Dive Squad is an established part of the Western Australia Water Police.
+Today, the Dive Squad is an established part of the WA Water Police.
 The squad consists of eight officers who have the role of conducting underwater operations.
 These include:

-- Search and recovery of evidence relating to the commission of offences;
+- Recovery of evidence relating to the commission of offences

-- Preparation of reports to assist the Coroner in diving related deaths; and
+- Provide assistance to the Coroner in regard to diving related deaths